dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 The <xref:Microsoft.Maui.Controls.DragEventArgs> class, which accompanies the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOver> and <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeave> events, defines the following properties:

+::: moniker range="=net-maui-7.0"

 - <xref:Microsoft.Maui.Controls.DragEventArgs.Data>, of type `DataPackage`, which contains the data associated with the drag source.
 This property is read-only.
 - <xref:Microsoft.Maui.Controls.DragEventArgs.AcceptedOperation>, of type `DataPackageOperation`, which specifies which operations are allowed by the drop target.

+::: moniker-end

+::: moniker range=">=net-maui-8.0"

+- <xref:Microsoft.Maui.Controls.DragEventArgs.Data>, of type `DataPackage`, which contains the data associated with the drag source.
+This property is read-only.
+- <xref:Microsoft.Maui.Controls.DragEventArgs.AcceptedOperation>, of type `DataPackageOperation`, which specifies which operations are allowed by the drop target.
+- `PlatformArgs`, of type `PlatformDragEventArgs?`, represents the platform-specific arguments associated with the event.

+The `PlatformDragEventArgs` class defines the following properties:

+- Android:
+  - `Sender`, of type <xref:Android.Views.View>, represents the native view attached to the event.
+  - `DragEvent`, of type <xref:Android.Views.DragEvent>, represents the event that's sent at various times during a drag and drop operation.
+- iOS and Mac Catalyst:
+  - `Sender`, of type <xref:UIKit.UIView>, represents the native view attached to the event.
+  - `DropInteraction`, of type <xref:UIKit.UIDropInteraction>, indicates the interaction used for dropping items.
+  - `DropSession`, of type <xref:UIKit.IUIDropSession>, retrieves the associated information from the drop session.
+- Windows:
+  - `Sender`, of type <xref:Microsoft.UI.Xaml.FrameworkElement>, represents the native view attached to the event.
+  - `DragEventArgs`, of type <xref:Microsoft.UI.Xaml.DragEventArgs>, provides event data for the native event.
+  - `Handled`, of type `bool`, determines if the event arguments have changed.
+This property should be set to `true` when changing the `DragEventArgs` so that the changes aren't overridden.

+In addition, on iOS and Mac Catalyst the `PlatformDragEventArgs` class defines the `SetDropProposal` method.
+This method sets the <xref:UIKit.UIDropProposal> to use when dragging an item over a view.

+::: moniker-end

 For information about the `DataPackageOperation` enumeration, see [Handle the DragOver event](#handle-the-dragover-event).

 The <xref:Microsoft.Maui.Controls.DropEventArgs> class that accompanies the `Drop` event defines the following properties:

+::: moniker range="=net-maui-7.0"

 - <xref:Microsoft.Maui.Controls.DropEventArgs.Data>, of type `DataPackageView`, which is a read-only version of the data package.
 - <xref:Microsoft.Maui.Controls.DropEventArgs.Handled>, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.

+::: moniker-end

+::: moniker range=">=net-maui-8.0"

+- <xref:Microsoft.Maui.Controls.DropEventArgs.Data>, of type `DataPackageView`, which is a read-only version of the data package.
+- <xref:Microsoft.Maui.Controls.DropEventArgs.Handled>, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.
+- `PlatformArgs`, of type `PlatformDropEventArgs?`, represents the platform-specific arguments associated with the event.

+The `PlatformDropEventArgs` class defines the following properties:

+- Android:
+  - `Sender`, of type <xref:Android.Views.View>, represents the native view attached to the event.
+  - `DragEvent`, of type <xref:Android.Views.DragEvent>, represents the event that's sent at various times during a drag and drop operation.
+- iOS and Mac Catalyst:
+  - `Sender`, of type <xref:UIKit.UIView>, represents the native view attached to the event.
+  - `DropInteraction`, of type <xref:UIKit.UIDropInteraction>, indicates the interaction used for dropping items.
+  - `DropSession`, of type <xref:UIKit.IUIDropSession>, retrieves the associated information from the drop session.
+- Windows:
+  - `Sender`, of type <xref:Microsoft.UI.Xaml.FrameworkElement>, represents the native view attached to the event.
+  - `DragEventArgs`, of type <xref:Microsoft.UI.Xaml.DragEventArgs>, provides event data for the native event.

+::: moniker-end

 The following XAML example shows a <xref:Microsoft.Maui.Controls.DropGestureRecognizer> attached to an <xref:Microsoft.Maui.Controls.Image>: